Home | Browse Topics | Jobs & benefits | Starting and leaving a job | Casual work arrangements

 • The behaviour of the two parties – Has this created a fair and reasonable (“legitimate”) expectation that more work will be offered, or that it will be accepted if it’s offered?
 For example, if you’ve been working a regular 30-hour week for six months, you might have a legitimate expectation of further work.

-Whether you’re a casual employee or permanent employee will depend on what is actually happening in your employment relationship, just the words that you and your employer have used to describe it.
+Whether you’re a casual employee or permanent employee will depend on what is actually happening in your employment relationship, not just the words that you and your employer have used to describe it.
 If your work is regular and ongoing, it is more likely that you’re a permanent employee.

 If your employer calls you a “casual” employee but you’re wondering if you might really be a permanent employee, you can get advice from your union or local Community Law Centre.